 Bake Longer “Just in Case”

-Of course if you don’t want to mess with running tests, just bake “longer”.
+Of course, if you don’t want to mess with running tests, just bake “longer”.
 If you ask most polymer clay pros they’ll say they bake everything for an hour.
 Or longer.
 And for thicker and larger pieces they might bake for several hours.
 Longer baking will NOT burn your clay.
 Longer baking will also lead to stronger clay projects.

 That being said, longer bake times can cause some colors of polymer clay to darken.
 White and translucent can turn slightly amber or brown.
 Red, yellow, and fuchsia can darken.
 This does not mean the clay is burned.
 To prevent, or at least reduce this tendency, make sure you always cover your polymer clay projects while baking.
-This can be as simple as a piece of aluminum foil over to top or as complicated as a set of dedicated roasting pans.
+This can be as simple as a piece of aluminum foil over the top or as complicated as a set of dedicated roasting pans.
 Covering your clay will shield it from the oven’s heat and dramatically reduce color shifts that happen during baking.

 So why do the package recommendations tell you to never bake longer?
 Keep in mind that manufacturers have to write instructions for ALL types of consumers.
 And most ovens are wildly inaccurate.
 So they have to give instructions that give a balance between adequate curing and the very real and frustrating reality that many ovens will be too hot and could cause the clay to burn.
 The instructions on the package are what is going to give adequate results for most consumers.
 They are not designed to give the optimal results for perfect and controlled conditions.
 Feel free to do your best to create the best possible baking conditions for your polymer clay so that you can get the best results possible.